 Many parents surprise their young children with small pets like guinea pigs or hamsters.
 There is a misconception that these creatures are easier to care for, which makes them better suited for children.

 Under no circumstance should children be responsible for taking care of pets, even small ones.
 Small pets require just as much care and attention as large dogs.
 Guinea pigs, for example, need to have their cages cleaned daily, fed twice a day, their nails trimmed regularly and held respectfully.

 In other words, small pets require just as much effort as big pets.
 Don’t get small exotic pets if you aren’t prepared to provide them with the lifestyle they need and deserve.

 Tips for Caring for Your Pet

-If you’ve got a new pet, it’s important that you do not let false information and myths cause you to incorrectly care for your pet.
+If you’ve got a new pet, it’s important that you do not let false information and myths cause you to care for your pet incorrectly.
 Instead, always provide your pet top-notch care to ensure they live a healthy and happy life.

 The best way to avoid any harmful misconceptions is to talk to your vet.
 Your vet will have extensive knowledge of your pets specifically.
 This knowledge will help you to debunk harmful myths and learn top information concerning caring for your pet.